socadk/design-practice-repository/artifact-templates/DPR-QualityAttributeScenario.md

 * [SMART NFR Elicitation](../activities/DPR-SMART-NFR-Elicitation.md) features "specific" and "measurable" as quality criteria for quality requirements; QAS satisfy these properties when filled out properly.
 * The [Architecture Modeling](../activities/DPR-ArchitectureModeling.md) activity uses QAS (or other forms of SMART NFRs) as input.

+Many artifacts require specific and measurable NFRs as input, including but not limited to Architectural Decision Records (ADRs) and [Deployment Diagrams](DPR-DeploymentDiagram.md).

 ### More Information